richmagkessie/to_doapp/todo_app/README.md

        > python3 manage.py runserver

-#### Go ahead and clone and follow the steps to run application server
+#### Go ahead, clone and follow the steps to run application server